jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

   foodAStrategy: FoodAStrategy; // When to dilute Food A
-  diThreshold: Decimal; // When to stop diluting Food A (g or ml) foodB?: Food; // Optional second food foodBThreshold?: Decimal; // When to switch to Food B (g or ml)
+  diThreshold: Decimal; // When to stop diluting Food A (g or ml) foodB?: Food; // Optional second food foodBThreshold?: { unit: Unit; amount: Decimal }; // Threshold to switch to Food B, expressed as unit + amount
   steps: Step[]; // Array of protocol steps
   config: ProtocolConfig; // Measurement constraints
 }